You will process account payments and receipts, customer receipts, supplier payments and VAT payments or refunds using this function.

 When you receive money from a Customer or pay money to a Supplier you are now able to allocate that money directly to the invoice which it relates to – straight from the Banking screen.

 You are able to attach any documents such as proof of payment, remittance advice, etc. to each transaction imported on the banking screen.

 || Additional Information – Show More/Less

-There are so many options for you in Sage One as well as information to display, because of this not all of your information displays on the transaction line.
+There are so many options for you in Accounting as well as information to display, because of this not all of your information displays on the transaction line.
 To access the additional fields like the comments section or to assign a transaction to an Analysis Code you will need to click on the Show More Icon.